ramit21/Spring-Security-Demo/README.md

 ```
 To use @Secured, you will need to give @EnableGlobalMethodSecurity(securedEnabled=true) at top of Security config class, and also need to add spring-aop dependency in the pom.

+Spring security also provides pre-authorizers using @Preauthorize annotation which can be put at Rest controller mapping functions.

+Read more about these at: https://www.baeldung.com/spring-security-method-security

-13. Session management: You would want to limit the max. no. of sessions of the logged in user can have open concurrently.
+13. **Session management**: You would want to limit the max. no. of sessions of the logged in user can have open concurrently.
 This is imp. when yours is a paid website, and you do not want the user to share his credentials with others.
 To achieve this, you can set the maximum no. of active  sessions for a given user in Spring security config.
 See BasicUserDetailsConfig -> configure() method as an example.

 ## Theory

+### How does Spring Security works?

+Spring Security dependency in pom of spring boot when auto configured, creates a delegate filter.
+This delegate filter forwards request to other filters as per the security config classes configured in code (first authentication filters are invoked and then authorization filters).

 ### What is Basic Authentication?